 The content based file naming features depend on the text in the document being searchable.
 The features will not work for scanned documents, or from applications that send text to the Win2PDF printer as graphics.
 To see the text searched by Win2PDF for both methods, you can create a sample PDF from your application and use the "extract text" feature of the Win2PDF Desktop Application to see the search text of the PDF.

-If the document or parts of the document are not searchable, you should install the "Win2PDF Desktop with OCR" setup program from:
+If the document or parts of the document are not searchable, you should install the "Win2PDF OCR Add-on" setup program from:

 You should also set the file name to end with a .PDFO